Asureda/Project_2020_I/README.md

 intel openmpi (Default)
 ```

-### Instalation 🔧
+### Installation 🔧

 The programs are ready-to-use.
-The user have to download the repository in a local computer folder or computing cluster, configure the compiler and flags options in the Makefile
+The user has to download the repository in a local computer folder or computing cluster and configure the compiler and flags options in the Makefile.

 Sequential program
 ```
 Makefile:  configure compiler and flags variables (ifort by default)

 ```
-Paralel program (compututing cluster)
+Parallel program (compututing cluster)
 ```
 Makefile:  configure the compiler and flags variables (mpifort by default) "run_sub.sh" (1): Check the execution order ( mpirun by default)